getalp/PerCom2021-FL/readme.md

 ### FL script implementations
 ---
-The FedAvg and FedPer implementations are found in the file "FedAvg_FedPer_GPU_CPU.ipynb".
+The FedAvg and FedPer implementations are found in the file "FedAvg_FedPer.ipynb".
 You must specify which algorithm you which to run in the third cell of the notebook by changing the "algorithm" variable to either "FEDAVG" or "FEDPER"

-FedDist is found in "FedDist_CPU.ipynb" and can only trained on CPU otherwise will run to a memory allocation problem when on GPU.
-This is due to a lack of memory management on a code-level.
+FedDist is found in the "FedDist.ipynb" file.

-FedMA is found in the "FedMA_GPU_CPU.ipynb" file.
+FedMA is found in the "FedMA.ipynb" file.

 For all the federated algorithms, the third cell gives a variety of options and testing environment to choose from.
 We recommend leaving the configuration in default other than changing the "algorithm" variable and specifying the GPU/CPU to use.
 Simply run all cells to start training.